Phil McConkey: Pro football career

-McConkey had completed his mandatory five years in the U.S. Navy as an officer and helicopter pilot when he decided to try to play professional football even though he was already 27.
-He weighed barely 160 pounds and hadn’t played football in five years.
+McConkey had completed his mandatory five years in the U.S. Navy as an officer and helicopter pilot when he decided to try to play professional football at age 27.
+He weighed barely 160 pounds and hadn't played football in five years.
 The first person he approached was Steve Belichick, Navy's backfield coach and scout, who timed him at a speedy 4.4 seconds in the 40-yard dash.
 Belichick then contacted his son, Bill Belichick, who had just been elevated to defensive coordinator of the New York Giants under head coach Bill Parcells.

 McConkey was signed by the Giants as a 27-year-old rookie.
 He was the first Navy Midshipman to join the NFL after four full years of service since Roger Staubach in 1969.

 In his six NFL seasons, McConkey was used as a reserve receiver, and frequently returned punts and kickoffs on special teams.
 His best statistical season was 1985, when he caught 25 passes for 404 yards, returned 53 punts for 442 yards, and gained 234 yards returning kickoffs.

 After two seasons with the Giants, in 1986 he was released and signed with the Green Bay Packers.
 He played four games with the Packers in 1986, then was re-signed by the Giants for the season's last 12 games.
 In those 12 games, he caught 16 passes for 279 yards and one touchdown, plus he was a punt returner and kick returner.